 - Independent field: If we think of conditional logic as an "if, then" statement, the independent field is the "if."
 This field is displayed to everyone who opens your registration form.
 If registrants submit a certain answer, the dependent field will appear.

-- Dependent field: This is the dropdown menu that appears only to guests that submit a certain answer in the independent field.
+- Dependent field: This is the dropdown menu, text field, or check box that appears only to guests that submit a certain answer in the independent field.

 So if we wanted to ask American registrants to tell us what state they live in, we'd make "Country" the independent field.
 Here's how it'll look for registrants.
 Then we'd trigger the dependent field, "State," to appear only when the registrant indicates that they live in America (the value).